zenntenn/idris-configs/README.md

 # idris-configs
-Some general configs for working with Idris, for my user only
+Some general configs for working with Idris.
+Place a sibling directory as the Idris projects you want to work with.